-There are plenty of good reasons why to learn a foreign Languages in India.
-Of all the people I’ve surveyed, met, taught and listened to over thirteen years, Scope, Job Opportunities & Career Options in Foreign Languages are the single most influential factor in studying a new language.
+There are plenty of good reasons to learn a foreign Language in India.
+Of all the people I’ve surveyed, met, taught and listened to over thirteen years, Job Opportunities & Career Options in Foreign Languages are the single most influential factor in studying a new language.

 Gone are the days of relying on one’s native language in communicating with people, especially in business dealings.
 The innovative advent of modern technology has made the world a global village, and now, more than ever, the language barrier has to be broken.